k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/14_tdm_implementation_supporting_non_jdbc_data_source.md

 ### Step 1 - Build Load and Delete Flows

-The **createLoadTableFlows** and **createDeleteTableFlow** flows call the **getDbTables** function to get the target JDBC structure and therefore cannot be used for a non JDBC target.
-Therefore the load and delete flows need to be created manually:
+The **createLoadTableFlows** and **createDeleteTableFlow** flows call the **getDbTables** function to get the target JDBC structure and therefore cannot be used for a non-JDBC target.
+Therefore, the load and delete flows need to be created manually:

 - A separate load flow for each target object.
 The data is taken from the related LU table.
 Add [sequence](11_tdm_implementation_using_generic_flows.md#update-the-load-flows-with-the-sequence-actors) and [masking](tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-5---mask-the-sensitive-data) handling if needed.

 - A separate delete flow of each target object.
 The target keys are taken from the [**TAR_** LU tables](08_tdm_implement_delete_of_entities.md).

 - **LoadAllTables** flow: this flow executes the inner load flows on each target object in the correct order.

   See an example below: